oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

 ### Prerequisites

 - Oracle Cloud Infrastructure paid account credentials (User, Password, Tenant, and Compartment)
-- Required Quota, Resources permission,and associated policies are complete.
+- User must have required permissions, and quota to deploy resources.

-## **Task 1: Validate North-South Inbound Traffic**
+## Task 1: Validate North-South Inbound Traffic

 1. From the OCI Services menu, click **Virtual Cloud Network** and navigate to **firewall-vcn**.